Maitri-J/EngIT---Viewie/README.md

+# Open Viewie
+pre-requisite:
+- A code editor
+- node.js installed
+- see "Getting Started with Create React App" below

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to setup the React App:
+in the terminal of your code editor:
 1. `npm install`
    Install the npm packages required to run the react app